ioannisa/DDQN-Continuous-Control/README.md

 ### Instructions

-Follow the instructions in `Continuous_Control.ipynb` to get started with training your own agent!
+Run the notebooks
+* `Continuous_Control_1_agent.ipynb` for the 1 Agent Solution
+* `Continuous_Control_20_agents.ipynb` for the 20 Agents Solution

+*Both notebooks are identical, they simply call the two environment variations, where you can see for the exactly same architecture, how the two different approaches compare to training and stability*

 ### Report

-Other than than running the notebook (Navigation.ipynb) which is fully doumented, I include for your convenience a `Report.pdf` file which contains the detailed instructions about how I approached this problem, leaving out the code and all complexities.
+Other than than running the notebooks, I include for your convenience a `Report.pdf` file which contains the detailed instructions about how I approached this problem, leaving out the code and all complexities, but also compares how the exactly same architecture is affected by the 1 and the 20 agents environments during training.

 Use this report file to your understanding about what really happens under the hood, without the hassle of the code.